aswain009/java-oop-class-notes/week-six.md

         - `nextCalled` is set to true each time `next()` is called because the element at `index` cannot be removed if it hasn't been iterated over using yet
             - you wouldn't know what you're removing if you don't call `next()` first
         - this design, where you have a method (`iterator()`) that returns a new object that can be called on to do a job is the **factory pattern**
-            - the facotry class is the concrete class that creates/implements `Iterator<T>`
+            - the factory class is the concrete class that creates/implements `Iterator<T>`

 ## type parameters
 A type parameter is essentially a variable that holds a reference to a type instead of a value.
 Generic classes are classes that take in a type parameter and create an instance of the class that uses that type parameter wherever it is used in the generic class definition.
 Example, you can create an instance of `SomeConcereteCollection<T>` that holds a collection of `Person` like this: `new SomeConcereteCollection<Person>()`.